 You’ll wear protective clothing for work, including safety boots, gloves, and overalls.
 As much of your work will take place outdoors, you’ll need to be content to work in all weathers.

 You will work around 40 hours per week, including some weekends and public holidays.
-Kennel workers can expect to earn between $14,000 and $18,000.
-If you make a promotion to kennel manager, your annual salary could be around $21,500.
+Kennel workers can expect to earn, on average, around $21,000.

 Animal Welfare Inspector